Noël Aséko Nkili: Bayern Munich

-Loan to Hannover 96
+Loan to Hannover 96 and return to Bayern

 On 3 February 2025, it was announced that Aséko would be loaned out to 2.
 Bundesliga club Hannover 96 until the end of the 2025–26 season, having previously extended his contract with Bayern Munich until 2028.
-He made his debut with the club on 18 May 2025, substituting Fabian Kunze during a 1–1 away draw 2.
+He made his debut for the club on 18 May 2025, coming on to replace Fabian Kunze during a 1–1 away draw in a 2.
 Bundesliga match against Hertha BSC.

+On 19 March 2026, Aséko was confirmed to be returning to his parent club Bayern Munich after the end of the 2025–26 season.
+Hannover 96 signed him permanently for the 2026–27 season, but Bayern Munich exercised their buy‑back option included in his deal.

+During the late second half of the 2025–26 season, months before his return with Bayern Munich, he was reached by head coach Vincent Kompany, as many clubs started to show interest in recruiting Aséko ahead of the upcoming 2026–27 season, including fellow Bundesliga club Eintracht Frankfurt, Italian club Roma, Spanish club Villarreal, and English clubs Aston Villa and Brighton, among others.

+Eintracht Frankfurt

+On 18 July 2026, he transferred to fellow Bundesliga club Eintracht Frankfurt and signed a contract until 2031 ahead of the 2026–27 season.

 International career

 Born in Germany to Equatorial Guinean parents, Aséko is a youth international for Germany, having played up to the Germany U20s.
 He also holds Equatorial Guinean nationality, making him eligible to represent the nation internationally.